theyworkforyou/jekyll-csv/README.md

 # Jekyll::RemoteCsv [![Build Status](https://travis-ci.org/everypolitician/jekyll-remote_csv.svg?branch=master)](https://travis-ci.org/everypolitician/jekyll-remote_csv)

-This plugin allows you to specify remote CSVs to be turned into collections.
-It also provides a way for you to associate these collections with other collections.
+This plugin takes a path or URL to a CSV file and uses the data to populate a [Jekyll Collection](https://jekyllrb.com/docs/collections/).

 ## Installation